 Respect isn’t just a classic song—it’s what your business deserves, every day.
-But are you giving your creation the respect it deserves?
+But are you giving your business the respect it deserves?

-Another column about New Year’s resolutions?
-Nope—a column about the one thing you should consider doing next year to help grow your business.
+This is not only another about New Year’s resolutions?
+Nope—it is about the one thing you should consider doing this year to help grow your business.

 You can make tiny resolutions about the tiny stuff in your business, or you can make one big resolution that’s built to last.
 I’m into efficiency, so I’m going for one: